brunny-eth/personal-website-project/Projects-Ive-Worked-On.md

     <div class="details-content">
         <div class="project-item">
             <h3>Pluto</h3>
             <p><strong>Description:</strong> Pluto is building applied cryptography developer tooling for application developers.
-Our first product is a Web Proofs SDK that enables application developers to incorporate 'Proofs of Web Activity' into their onchain applications.
-Web Proofs combine powerful cryptography like client-side proving and zero-knowledge proofs to unlock verifiable access to existing data sources on the Internet, like data that comes from Uber, Shopify, banking providers, attested sensors, e-mail clients, or any other internet server.</p>
+Our first product is a Web Proofs SDK that enables application developers to incorporate 'Proofs of Web Activity' into their applications.
+Web Proofs unlock verifiable access to existing data sources on the Internet, like data that comes from Uber, Shopify, banking providers, attested sensors, e-mail clients, or any other internet server.</p>
             <p>I am the Chief Operating Officer at Pluto.</p>
             <p><strong>Links:</strong> <a href="https://github.com/pluto?view_as=public">Pluto Github</a> | <a href="https://pluto.xyz">Pluto Website</a></p>
         </div>